the-whiteboard/the-whiteboard.github.io/_drafts/MichaelT-five-books.markdown

-By reading *A Pattern Language* you will be able to understand what the authors of *Design Patterns* were trying to do and how design patterns where intended to work.
+By reading *A Pattern Language* you will be able to understand what the authors of *Design Patterns* were trying to do and how design patterns were intended to work.

-And its a good book too.
-And who knows what else you will find useful in it.
-Pattern #146 describes flexible office space.
-Pattern #148 describes the workspace of small work groups.
-Pattern #151 is about small meeting rooms.
-Pattern #152 is the half private office.
-These are things that everyone who works in today's world of computers and cubes can look at and consider how to improve the office with those ideas.
+It's a good book too, who knows what else you will find useful in it.
+Pattern #146 describes a flexible office space.
+Pattern #148 describes a workspace for small work groups, #151 is about small meeting rooms, #152 is a half private office.
+Everyone who works in today's world of computers and cubes, can use these ideas to conceptualize and consider improvements to the office.

 # [Programming Pearls](http://www.amazon.com/dp/0201657880/)

-There are several things in the book that it has going for it.
-The essay "Cracking the Oyster" starts out with a simple question of "How do I sort a disk file?" which turns out to be probably the earliest documented XY problem and now works through the *actual* problem that is being sought.
+There are several things in this book that it has going for it.
+The essay "Cracking the Oyster" starts out with a simple question: "How do I sort a disk file?".
+This question turns out to be probably the earliest documented XY problem and the essay works through the *actual* problem that is being sought.
 (A reading of this one and seeing someone else go through the process of trying to figure out the problem should be required text for people who keep getting their questions closed as 'unclear' on Stack Overflow and Exchange).

-The pearls of wisdom that this book provides - in easy to digest short chapters (its original form was that of a column in [Communications of the ACM](http://www.bowdoin.edu/~ltoma/teaching/cs340/spring05/coursestuff/Bentley_BumperSticker.pdf)).
+The pearls of wisdom that this book provides - are in easy to digest short chapters (its original form was that of a column in [Communications of the ACM](http://www.bowdoin.edu/~ltoma/teaching/cs340/spring05/coursestuff/Bentley_BumperSticker.pdf)).
-Each chapter stands on its own and is something that you can read quickly and take away something new from each time you read it.
+Each chapter stands on its own, as something that you can read quickly, and take away something new from each time you read it.

 Many of the problems, puzzles, and the solution to these puzzles are ones that interviewers will ask.
-Even the ones that interviewers *don't* ask, looking at the process of how to solve a problem can be invaluable.
+Even looking at the process of how to solve the problems interviewers *don't* ask, can be invaluable.